Australian navy races to rescue thousands as new fire threat looms

 Prime Minister Scott Morrison had called for calm on Thursday, before visiting the fire-devastated NSW town of Cobargo where he was not entirely welcome.

-Video showed Morrison confronted by a group of angry locals, one of whom shouted he should be “ashamed of himself” and said he had “left the country to burn”.
+Video showed Morrison confronted by a group of angry locals, one of whom shouted he should be “ashamed of himself” and said he had “left the country to burn.”

 Speaking to ABC news, Morrison said he understood there were strong feelings.
 “They have lost everything and there are still some very dangerous days ahead,” he said.